fbpx

 4. Warm hand giving

 This approach involves transferring the entire farm to the children during the parents’ lifetime, backed by life insurance to cover the risk if a parent dies within seven years.
-While it avoids the APR cap on death, it does mean parents lose formal control, which can be emotionally and practically difficult.
+While it reduces the value of the estate on death, it does mean parents lose formal control, which can be emotionally and practically difficult.

 5. Open family conversations